Red Hen Publications

 We were further led to believe that his parents were both still alive when he was sentenced to Azkaban.
 And that they allegedly died some “ten years ago” from the vantage point of the summer of ’95.
 After their deaths, the last of family’s House Elves was left alone in the otherwise empty house.

 It has now turned out that his mother had, indeed, died some 10 years earlier, acto the tapestry, but Sirius Black’s father Orion had died in 1979.
-As had Sirius’s younger brother, Regulus, a full two years before Sirius was sentenced to Azkaban.
+As had Sirius’s younger brother, Regulus, anything up to a full two years before Sirius was bundled off to Azkaban.
 What is more, their grandfather, and head of the family was still alive at that time, and outlived both of Sirius’s parents, only dying the year that Harry Potter started Hogwarts.
 Clearly what Sirius implied in OotP about his family history is no longer to be blindly accepted at face value.

 He also claimed that his brother was murdered by DEs, and that was not the case at all, either.
 For that matter, if we take Harry Potter’s reading of it, according to that tapestry Regulus had died in 1980, not 1979.